How to Open a Coffee Shop in the UK: Starting a Coffee Shop Business Steps

 What Do You Need to Start a Coffee Shop Business?
 (Checklist)

-An average of 400 million cups of coffee are poured every day in the U.S. and with 79% of coffee drinkers admitting to having at least one cup every day.
-That adds up to a whole lot of mojo.
+The UK drinks around 95 million cups of coffee a day, and with 79% of coffee drinkers admitting to having at least one cup every day – that adds up to a whole lot of beans!

-Coffee has long been a staple of American life and the trend shows no signs of slowing down anytime soon.
-That’s why it’s no surprise that coffee shops represent the fastest growing segment of the food industry, with a 7% annual growth rate lending itself to the coffee shop market being projected to hit $237.6 billion by 2025.
-These numbers look promising and they pose the question, “Who wouldn’t want to open a coffee shop when the industry is booming in such a major way?”
+Coffee has long been a staple of life in the UK, and the trend shows no signs of slowing down anytime soon.
+That’s why it’s no surprise that coffee shops represent the fastest growing segment of the food industry, with the market size of the cafes and coffee shops industry increasing by 41.6% in 2022.
+These numbers look promising, and they pose the question, “Who wouldn’t want to open a coffee shop when the industry is booming in such a major way?”